ergoplatform/ergodocs/docs/node/install/pi.md

 #### SWAP Size

-The Raspberry Pi is a very powerful device but it has hardware limitations which prevent it from syncing a full Ergo node quickly and efficiently.
+The Raspberry Pi is a very powerful device but it has some limitations which prevent it from syncing a full Ergo node quickly and efficiently.
 Below are a few things you can do to ensure a smooth setup process.

-Increase the system's total accessible memory beyond its hardware capabilities.
+Increase the swap space your Pi has access to

 ```bash
 sudo dphys-swapfile swapoff
 sudo nano /etc/dphys-swapfile
 ```

-Then replace the value to match this
+Increase to `4096` (MB)

 ```bash
 CONF_SWAPSIZE=4096
 ```

-Finally, re-enable and reboot.
+Then re-enable the swap and reboot.

 ```bash
 sudo dphys-swapfile setup